 This tofu ricotta is a vegan substitute for ricotta cheese that will blow you away!
 Use this nut-free vegan ricotta as a substitute for traditional ricotta in any recipe.
 Make vegan stuffed shells, lasagna, ravioli, and manicotti.
-Even use it in sweet dishes like cakes, cannolis, crepes, or blintzes.
+You can even use it in sweet dishes like cakes, cannolis, crepes, or blintzes.

 A glass jar full of tofu ricotta being scooped out with a spoon.